A governing body provides strategic leadership and accountability within schools. It has three key functions:

 - Personnel and Pay

-The Full Governing Body also meets once a term, twice in the Autumn Term, where the outcomes from committee meetings are discussed along with in depth reports from the Headteacher.
+The Full Governing Body (Attendance Record) also meets once a term, twice in the Autumn Term, where the outcomes from committee meetings are discussed along with in depth reports from the Headteacher.
 The Governors will also visit the school on other occasions to talk with children about their learning and with staff about their roles and responsibilities.

 It should be remembered that members of any school governing body are volunteers and give up their free time to take part in meetings and visits.